 1. Climate and Environmental Changes:

-The humans are doing deforestation on a very large scale and which has forced animals to come closer to human habitats.
-This displacement has increased the possibility for pathogenic agents to breach species barrier between animals and humans.
+Humans are cutting trees and clearing natural habitats on a very large scale.
+This has forced wild animals to come closer to human habitats.
+This displacement has increased the possibility for causative agents to breach the species barrier between animals and humans.

 For example, Lyme disease, Hantavirus Pulmonary Syndrome (HPS), Lassa fever all emerged when humans began encountering the arachnid vector (For Lyme disease) or rodent host (for HPS and Lassa fever) of the causative agents in greater number than ever before.

 Global Warming is also indirectly responsible for the outbreak of diseases.
-This is because global warming leads to unwanted and unpredictable climatic changes such as floods, tsunami, cyclones etc. and which in turns helps in the speedy transmission of disease such as malaria, dengue, cholera etc.
+This is because global warming leads to unpredictable and extreme climatic changes such as floods, tsunami, cyclones, etc. These changes then help in the rapid transmission of diseases such as malaria, dengue, cholera, etc.